bogdanovich231/Personal-Form/README.md

 ### Project Description

-Personal Form Application was created as part of an interwie.
+Personal Form Application was created as part of an interview.
 The goal of the project was to create a form with different data and validation using React, Typescript, Tailwind CSS.

 ### Technology Stack